Sharp Analysis of Expectation-Maximization for Weakly Identifiable Models: Introduction

+While a rigorous theoretical analysis of EM under over-specification in general mixture models is desirable, it remains beyond the scope of this paper.
+Instead, here we provide a full characterization of EM when it is used to fit the following class of models to the data drawn from standard Gaussian $\NORMAL(0, I_\dims)$:

+In particular, in this symmetric fit, we fix the mixture weights to be equal to $\frac{1}{2}$ and require that the two components have same scale parameter.
+Given the estimates $\widehat{\theta}, \widehat{\sigma}$, the Wasserstein error (see equation~\eqref{eq:wass_dist} in Appendix~\ref{sec:wass_dist}) in this case can be simplified as $\enorm{\widehat{\theta}} + \sqrt{d}\sqrt{\abss{\widehat{\sigma}^2-1}}$.
+In our results to be stated later, we show that the two terms are of the same order (equations~\eqref{eqn:sigma_rate}, \eqref{eq:sigma_multivariate}) and hence we primarily focus on the error $\enorm{\widehat{\theta}- \theta_\star}$ going forward to simplify the exposition.
+We consider our set-up as a simple yet first step towards understanding the behavior of EM in over-specified mixtures when \emph{both} location and scale parameter are unknown.
+In our prior work~\cite{Raaz_Ho_Koulik_2018}, we studied the slow down of EM with over-specified mixtures for estimating only the location parameter, but they assumed that the scale parameter was known and fixed.
+Here a more general setting is considered.

+We now elaborate the choice of our class of models~\eqref{eq:symmetric_fit} that may appear a bit restrictive at first glance.
+This model turns out to be the simplest example of a weakly identifiable model in $d=1$.
+Let $\normDensity$ denote the density of a Gaussian distribution with mean $\theta$ and variance $\sd^2$, then we have

+valid for all $x \in \real$, $\mean \in \real$ and $\sd > 0$.
+As alluded to earlier, models with algebraic dependence between partial derivatives lead to weak identifiability and slow statistical estimation with MLE.
+However, in the multivariate setting when the same parameter $\sigma$ is shared across multiple dimensions, this algebraic relation does not hold and the model is strongly identifiable (since the Fisher information matrix is singular at $(\theta^*,\sd^* ) : = (0, 1)$).
+For this reason, we believe that analysis of EM for the special fit~\eqref{eq:symmetric_fit} may provide important insight for more general over-specified weakly identifiable models.

-Given $n$ samples from a $d$-dimensional instance of this model, the sample EM algorithm generates a sequence of the form $(\theta^{t+1}, \sigma^{t}) = M_{n,d}(\theta^t, \sigma^t)$; see equation~\eqref{eq:sample_em_operators} for a precise definition.
-An abstract counterpart of the sample EM algorithm---not useful in practice but rather for theoretical understanding---is the population EM algorithm $\gencorop$, obtained in the limit of an infinite sample size (cf. equation~\eqref{eq:pop_like_em_operator}).
+\textbf{Population EM:} Given $n$ samples from a $d$-dimensional standard Gaussian distribution, the sample EM algorithm for location and scale parameters generates a sequence of the form $\theta^{t+1} = M_{n,d}(\theta^t)$ and $\sigma^{t + 1}$, which is some function of $\enorm{ \theta^{t + 1}}^2$; see equation~\eqref{eq:sample_em_operators} for a precise definition.
+An abstract counterpart of the sample EM algorithm---not useful in practice but rather for theoretical understanding---is the population EM algorithm $\gencorop$, obtained in the limit of an infinite sample size (cf. equation~\eqref{eq:stage_2_pop_em_operator}).